Long ago, before I started teaching, I flirted with the idea of working as a financial advisor.

 He had to form a new company, Portfolio Solutions, to pull it off (in 1999) and he serves as an inspiration to many.
 There is goodness in the world of financial planning, thanks, in part to people like Mr. Ferri.

-If you’re American, and you’d like a link to three noble investment advisory services that will build portfolios of indexes, here they are:
+If you’re American, and you’d like a link to two noble investment advisory services that will build portfolios of indexes, here they are:

 Over time, I’ll build an honor roll of investment advisors who are doing the right thing.